Things to do

 Choose one trail, overlook, or scenic-drive window and give it your best energy before downtown traffic and heat build.

-Use downtown as the evening lane
+Use downtown as the evening choice

 Anakeesta, the SkyPark, shops, and casual wandering work better after the park has already earned the trip.